adnannmal/RSVP_Platform/README.md

 ## ✨ What This Project Does

-The PSA RSVP Platform is a full event management system for student organization events.
+The RSVP Platform is a full event management system for student organization events.
 It replaces manual sign-up forms with a clean web experience that supports:

 - RSVP form submission
 - Hofstra email validation